 Kids’ Grocery List – How to Buy Healthy Food for Children

-These days I’m finding it increasingly more important to stock our fridge and cupboards with healthy food options.
-When the children were babies and toddlers, my husband and I made many, if not all, of the food choices for them.
+With older children, I’m finding it increasingly more important to stock our fridge and cupboards with healthy food options.
+When the kids were babies and toddlers my husband and I made many, if not all, of the food choices for them.
 Back then, it was much easier to offer a banana when begging for a cookie wasn’t even a skill they knew yet.

 I wish I could say I was the type of person to make a grocery list and stick to it.
 That approach doesn’t typically work for me.
 When I was leading picky eater workshops many “pre-children” years ago, I often suggested to parents to shop the perimeter of the grocery stores – where all the healthier food options live.
 I never incorporated this advice into my own shopping habits but I think it has merit, especially when kids tag along.
 If I can fill my cart with the good stuff first, then there is less space, and budget, for the junk.